koyahness/koyah-smart-security-portfolio/Invariant-testing-failed.md

 Now, instead of seeing 0x71091..., the counterexample will say TheUserBot.deposit(100), making it instantly clear who is doing what.

+# Rounding Errors

 Rounding errors are the "silent killers" of DeFi.

 Invariant tests usually catch them when the fuzzer discovers that by depositing and withdrawing repeatedly, a user can slowly "drain" the contract of a few wei each time.

 The Vulnerable Code (Division Before Multiplication) In Solidity, there are no decimals.
 If you divide before you multiply, you lose the remainder (precision).
 // ❌ BAD: Rounds down significantly